What goes into an ASF release

 Asking for feedback for non-ASF releases is not obligatory.
 It is one of the services that the Apache Incubator offers our podling communities.

-The Incubator policies apply two additional constraints to podlings for their releases.
-They are repeated here for clarity only. - Release artifacts must include incubating in the final file name - Release artifacts must include a disclaimer as noted
+The Incubator policies applys two additional constraints to podlings for their releases.
+They are repeated here for clarity only. - Release artifacts must include incubating in the final file name - Release artifacts must include one of two disclaimers

-In order for a podling to receive full permission from the IPMC to execute the release, the release vote must be held on the incubator general list and pass based on the standard Package Release voting rules.
-Only Incubator PMC votes are binding, but all are encouraged to vote.
+For a podling to receive full permission from the IPMC to execute the release, the release vote must be held on the incubator general list and pass based on the standard Package Release voting rules.
+Only Incubator PMC votes are binding, but everyone is encouraged to vote.